mcc-us/mcc-us.github.io.bkup/_posts/2024-01-28-trial-balance.md

 | Exp. | Salaries Exp. |   | 1000 |
 | Exp. | Totals | 7,650 | 7,650 |
 | Exp. | **Debits must equal Credits** | | **DOUBLE UNDERLINE** |

-3. Enter the ending balance of each account in the appropriate Debit or Credit column.

-4. Total the Debit (left) column.

-5. Total the Credit (right) column.

-6. Compare the total debits with the total credits, **Net differences between debits & credits.**

-{: .box-warning}
-REMEMBER: Debits = Credits for Trial Balance

 ---